Master of Arts in Applied Theatre

 Admissions Criteria

 Applicants must possess a bachelor’s degree from a regionally accredited institution, with a GPA of 3.0 or higher on a 4.0 scale.
-Applicants are required to write a personal statement, upload a resume, and provide two letters of recommendation.
+Applicants are required to write a personal statement, upload a resume, and provide a letter of recommendation.
 Letters of recommendation may be submitted before or after submitting an application.
 Please note that an individual interview may be necessary.

 We encourage applications from people with a variety of undergraduate majors and professional backgrounds.
 Theatre experience, formal or informal, is expected.
 Applicants who meet the basic eligibility criteria may be asked to take part in an artistic review.